SCOTTISH ISLANDS ON A BUDGET

 Probably the best way of visiting one island or a group of islands is to join a group tour, have a personal tour or hire a local guide (often the same thing).
 There are usually locally accredited guides for each island and if you have no transport, they will usually take you around the island in their car.

 I have used local guides on several occasions – see my Blog post on Local Guides.
 I have used SeeShetland Tours for personal tours of Unst, Yell, Fetlar, Whalsay and the Burra Isles.
 I have also used Local Guides on Westray and Papa Westray.
 I have been on organised small group tours around Rousay, mainland Shetland, mainland Orkney, Noss, Belnahua, Staffa and the Treshnish Isles.
 It is not cheap to hire a guide, but if you factor in the cost of travelling around an island and the time spent trying to find specific locations, it can make sense to hire a guide.
 Obviously it would be cheaper to join an organised day tour and again planning is the key here, to make sure that there are places available.

 By far the cheapest option is to walk your way around the islands.
-If you have the time and a sturdy pair of walking boots, this is probably the best way to see the islands.
+If you have the time and a sturdy pair of walking boots, this is probably the best way to visit the scottish islands on a budget.
 Especially on the smaller islands.
 An example of an island excellent for walking is the isle of Canna.
 When you get off the ferry, it is possible to buy a detailed map for £1.
 This highlights all the excellent walks on Canna and what you can see on each walk.
 This is invaluable if you are only on the island for a limited time.